 2019 will be the year to separate blockchain from crypto in the minds of business by proving that blockchain is not simply the technology at the heart of virtual currencies.
 Indeed, blockchain can have numerous use cases that are completely unrelated to cryptocurrencies as it offers a totally different approach to storing information, performing functions, making transactions and establishing trust.

-Of course, initial coin offerings (ICOs) and token generation events will continue to proliferate in the next months, but after the 2018 «tokenization hype» the blockchain-enabled methods of raising funds will become more stable and mature as investors’ awareness and governments’ attention grow up.
+Of course, initial coin offerings (ICOs) and token generation events will continue to proliferate in the next months, but after the 2018 «tokenization hype» the blockchain-enabled methods of raising funds will become more stable and mature as investors’ awareness and governments’ attention grows up.

 Indeed, European institutions are engaged in a discussion about creating a single regulatory approach for online capital formation for securities, including ICOs and there is an expectation that Europe will introduce harmonized rules to be enacted in 2019.

 The EU Parliament recently issued its report on the proposal for a regulation on European Crowdfunding Service Providers for Business, stressing the need to overcome the fragmented regulatory ecosystem issuing an ad hoc legislative framework for ICOs.
-Improved legal certainty across the EU could be instrumental to increase sector growth and access to capital by reducing compliance costs to operate in multiple Member States and increasing investor and consumer protection.
+Improved legal certainty across the EU could be instrumental to increase sector growth and access to capital by reducing compliance costs to operate in the multiple Member States and increasing investor and consumer protection.

 At present, the legal framework is still uncertain because the approach taken by regulators differs widely from jurisdiction to jurisdiction and – as clearly identified in the recent DLA Piper global ICO Compliance Survey – for a coin or security token offering to succeed it is vital to involve legal teams early, alongside technology and corporate advisers.

-In this scenario a GDPR alike harmonization effect is expected within EU and only cryptocurrencies that really deliver added value and provide adequate compliance safeguards will stand.
+In this scenario, a GDPR alike harmonization effect is expected within EU and only cryptocurrencies that really deliver added value and provide adequate compliance safeguards will stand.

 This circumstance will have also a positive effect on regulations since governments are likely to stop looking at blockchain as just the technology behind bitcoin, but rather as a technology with considerable potentials to be exploited.